 4 days in Santorini – A full-on itinerary

-With 4 days in Santorini, we would suggest cutting down on beach time, and seeing more of the sights and villages.
+With 4 days in Santorini, you could cut down on beach time, and see more of the sights and villages.

 As an example, your four day itinerary in Santorini could look like this:

-Day 2 – This could be a long day where you would visit Ancient Akrotiri, drive around the numerous villages, and maybe finish in Oia for the sunset.
-Or you can just hike from Fira to Oia!
+Day 2 – Visit Ancient Akrotiri in the morning, drive around the numerous villages, and finish in Oia for the sunset.

-Day 3 – If you want to pack as much as possible into your day, you could go on a sailing trip to the volcano in the morning, and hike from Fira to Oia later on in the day!
+Day 3 – For an action-packed day, start with a hike from Fira to Oia, and take a sunset sailing trip in the evening.
 Alternatively, you could just do one of the two activities, and spend the rest of your day relaxing with a view of the caldera.

-Day 4 – On your departure day, you could visit Fira, and perhaps check out some of the museums.
-If you are departing late in the day, you can squeeze in any of the other activities you didn’t have time for.
+Day 4 – On your last day in Santorini, you could visit Fira, and perhaps check out some of the museums.
+If you are departing late in the day, you will have plenty of time to also spend some time on the beach.

 3 days in Santorini – The best of Santorini